ph4s3r/cupid/README.md

 # Project Structure

-preprocessing: various functions to create tiles from whole slide images to prepare a PyTorch dataloder for training

-## Preprocessing

-### Tissue Detection Previews

-- **preprocessing/pathML-TissueDetection-Preview.py**:      check how a mask with pathml "TissueDetection" covers an image
-- **preprocessing/pathML-Transforms-Preview.py**:           check how a mask with pathml single transforms like binary threshold, morphopen, etc covers an image
+Various solutions exist for dataloading and tile-extraction depending on dataset we intend to work on

 ### Tile Extraction

+- **tileextraction/pathml-tissueDetectionpreview.py**:      check how a mask with pathML "TissueDetection" covers an image
+- **tileextraction/pathml-transformspreview.py**:           check how a mask with pathML single transforms like binary threshold, morphopen, etc covers an image
-- **preprocessing/TileExtractor-Runner.py**:                reading tiff wsi files in a folder and extract jpeg tiles
+- **tileextraction/wsi-tileextractor.py**:                  reading tiff wsi files in a folder and extract jpeg tiles
+- **tileextraction/wsiprocessor.py**:                       wsi processing functionality of wsi-tileextractor.py (it runs as subprocess)
-- **preprocessing/pathML-placenta-TissueDetection.ipynb**:  (legacy) reading tiff wsi files in a folder and produce h5path files with pathml
+- **tileextraction/wsi-to-h5.ipynb**:                       (legacy) reading tiff wsi files with pathML in a folder and produce h5path files
-- **preprocessing/pathML-TileSaver.py**:                    read h5s files and extract jpeg tiles
+- **tileextraction/h5-to-tiles.py**:                        read h5s files and extract jpeg tiles

 ### Dataloading

-- **dali/dali_...py**:                                      data loading functions with Nvidia DALI, output is always a PyTorch type dataloader
+- **dataloaders/dali_...py**:                               data loading functions with Nvidia DALI, output is always a PyTorch type dataloader
+- **dataloaders/pcam_h5_dataloader.py**:                    can load a PyTorch h5 dataset (from torchvision.datasets)

 ## Training

-- **RayTune-Trainer**:                                      running ray-tune experiment to find hyperparams & train
+- **raytune-train**:                                      running ray-tune experiment to find hyperparams & train
 - NOTE: in the trainer: global means and stds can be computed with (mean, std = helpers.ds_means_stds.mean_stds(full_ds)), need to re-run the trainer with manually entering the results into v2.compose.Normalize

 ### Inference

-- **Slide-Infer.ipynb**:                                    infer a whole slide image to see tile heatmap, roc/auc graph and other prediction based data
+- **infer.ipynb**:                                    infer a whole slide image to see tile heatmap, roc/auc graph and other prediction based data

 # Versions